prashanthisadde/prashanthisadde/README.md

 - 💻 I’m looking to collaborate on any projects related to AWS, DevOps, Python, and Go
 - 📫 Visit my website for more details https://prashanthisadde.github.io/
 - 🐳 Get started with FastAPI docker image [Docker Hub repo](https://hub.docker.com/r/psdev21/fastapi)
-- 🧹 Still dusting my code base.
-Will try to add more.
+- 🧹 Still dusting my codebase

 <!---
 prashanthisadde/prashanthisadde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.